Make your classroom your laboratory! Participate in a RISE Research Study.

 As student populations continue to diversify (American Council on Education, 2019; U.S. Department of Education, 2019), programs that support faculty in effective teaching across differences grow in importance.
 At Lindenwood, 15% of students are Black/African American, 4% are Hispanic/Latinx, 22% are international, and 34% of undergraduates are eligible for Pell Grants.
 Equity gaps exist for some student groups.
 Black undergraduates show 6% lower retention rates than white undergraduates and 15% lower 6-year graduation rates.
 They graduate in four years at about half the rate that international students do.
 Similar gaps exist for retention and graduation rates of Pell-eligible students.

-We will need faculty members to be involved both as research participants and as co-creators of knowledge to help us discover if and how changes to pedagogy impact student learning and student experiences.
-We envision this research project as a collaborative basis for exploring grant funding, scholarly presentation, and publication in this area.
+Faculty members that participated in RISE research will be involved both as research participants and as co-creators of knowledge to help us discover if and how changes to pedagogy impact student learning and student experiences.
+This research project will be a collaborative basis for exploring grant funding, scholarly presentation, and publication in this area.